 During winter months, Alabama homeowners turn to their HVAC systems for warmth and comfort.
 Standard in many rooms of a home sits a valuable helper for your HVAC system – the ceiling fan.
-When used correctly, your ceiling fans keep air moving and help your HVAC system keep your home warmer while expending less energy.
+Do ceiling fans help air conditioning and heating?
+When used correctly, your ceiling fans keep air moving and help your HVAC system keep your home warmer and use less energy.

 The Function of Ceiling Fans

 Contrary to popular belief, ceiling fans do not cool.
 Fans are actually meant to enhance the temperature of your rooms, whether warm or cool.
 Ceiling fans keep air moving, having different effects depending on the seasons and how you use them.